 If you’re biologically a woman, you’re probably no stranger to period cramps.
 You know, that awful feeling that has you bent over in agony at least three days out of the month?
 Yeah, I know it too well.
 It’s not a fun time of the month.

 Don’t be surprised if you experience cramping at any point in your first trimester.
 According to Dr. Virginia Beckett, consultant obstetrician and spokesperson for the Royal College of Obstetricians and Gynaecologists, “The body produces higher rates of progesterone during pregnancy, which can affect muscles, ligaments, and joints, making them more flexible.
-This may be felt as the womb expands to accommodate the growing fetus.”
+This may be felt as the womb expands to accommodate the growing fetus.”3

 When to worry about early pregnancy cramps?

 While most pregnancy cramps are mild and are not a cause for concern, there are times when pregnancy cramps necessitate a need to see a doctor.
-The 3 top concerns for early pregnancy cramping include ectopic pregnancy, miscarriage, and urinary tract infection (UTI).
+The three top concerns for early pregnancy cramping include ectopic pregnancy, miscarriage, and urinary tract infection (UTI).

 What can you do to ease pregnancy cramps?